berselius/SpectralBTE/README.md

 * Set `OMP_NUM_THREADS` to the number of cores on one node
 * For 1D/inhomogenous problems, the number of MPI ranks must evenly divide the number of spatial grid cells.
   * Past computational studies suggest that the most efficient way to set up the problem is to run with *one MPI rank per socket* and to set `OMP_NUM_THREADS` to be the number of cores per socket.

+### Running on TACC

+TACC has a special mpirun command called `ibrun` that looks at your allocation and does all the memory mapping stuff for you (e.g. binding optimally to cores, etc).
+When you submit your job, if you did e.g. with the options `-N 2 -n 4` in the batch script, `ibrun` will automatically bind to the four sockets.

 ### Input file setup